SmartBear/readyapi4j/modules/groovy-dsl/Datasources.md

 # Datasources

-Datasources is likely the most complex feature in the Assert4J Test DSL, and unless you've already used DataSources in [ReadyApi](https://smartbear.com/product/ready-api/overview/) or SoapUI Pro you may need some time to understand how to use them.

-Arguably, it's also the most powerful feature in the DSL, however, so it's very likely that it will be worth the investment.
+Arguably, Datasources are the most powerful feature in the DSL.
 Datasources allow you to easily make your test data-driven and thus much more relevant and to generate test data if you don't have it.
 Read on to learn the basic concepts and syntax of DataSources.

 ***NOTE:*** Datasources are only available for TestServer executions, not for local executions.
 In other words you need a ReadyApi TestServer to be able to use them.
+The most straightforward way to do this is to use the method ```executeRecipeOnServer``` - see the code samples below.

 ## How Datasources work

 The idea of a Datasource is that it will loop over a number of data records.
-In every iteration, it will set one variable per column in the datasource, and will pass these variables to a number of test steps.
+In every iteration, it will set one property per column in the datasource, and will pass these property to a number of test steps.

 To insert the variables in your test you will then use SoapUI [property expansion](https://www.soapui.org/scripting---properties/property-expansion.html).